Ranked #1 Children's Hospital by U.S. News & World Report

 Our multi–disciplinary team includes pediatricians, neonatologists, pediatric psychologists, physical therapists, social workers and if needed, pediatric neurologists.
 At each visit, we evaluate your infant's development and recommend ways to manage any health or developmental problems that may arise.
 We also coordinate referrals to other medical specialties such as Audiology, Feeding and Nutrition, Gastroenterology, Orthopedics, Ophthalmology, Occupational Therapy, Pulmonary and Speech and Language for evaluations as needed.

-The Infant Follow-up Program at Children's is designed for babies who are born at less than or equal to 32 weeks gestational age.
+The Infant Follow-up Program at Boston Children's is designed for babies who are born at less than or equal to 32 weeks gestational age.
 Patients in this program are assessed about every six months until they reach age 3.
 Services include evaluation by a neonatologist, physical therapist, occupational therapist, neurologist, child psychologist and/or social worker.
 Our staff coordinates with your pediatrician and your child's EI program about any concerns you may have.